 How well did Northwestern prepare you for veterinary work?

-I don’t think I could have been better prepared for my veterinary work.
-As a biology-health professions and chemistry double major, I had a pretty rigorous science course load throughout my years at Northwestern.
-The science classes at Northwestern are tough and the professors expected a lot of us, but they also cared so much about us as people and they cared that we truly gained the best understanding of the material.
+I don’t think I could have been better prepared.
+As a biology-health professions and chemistry double major, I had a pretty rigorous science course load.
+The science classes at Northwestern are tough and the professors expected a lot of us—but they also cared about us as people and that we truly gained the best understanding of the material.
 The most beneficial thing I gained from my science professors was the ability to think.
 That may sound strange, but it is so easy to fall back on memorizing the material, regurgitating it for the test and then forgetting it shortly thereafter.
 That will not get you far in the upper-level science classes at Northwestern, and it will get you almost nowhere at veterinary school and as a veterinarian.
-Because co-curricular participation at Northwestern was so common and encouraged, I learned how to manage my time, which has made balancing my classes now not very difficult.
+Northwestern prepared me well for being a lifelong learner, developing a strong work ethic, and learning excellent time management skills in a very busy life and work environment.

 What would you say are Northwestern’s strengths?

-One of Northwestern’s greatest strengths is in their mission to “engage students in courageous and faithful learning and living.”
-Through rigorous academics, countless service opportunities, faith-based learning, community-promoting activities, encouragement to participate in co-curricular activities. and the entire supportive community of people, Northwestern creates students who care about learning, who care about other people, and who care about going out into the world and making a difference.
+One of Northwestern’s greatest strengths is its mission to “engage students in courageous and faithful learning and living.”
+Through rigorous academics, countless service opportunities, faith-based learning, community-promoting activities, encouragement to participate in co-curricular activities, and the entire supportive community of people, Northwestern creates students who care about learning, who care about other people, and who care about going out into the world and making a difference.